JBBlunderbuss/testApp/README.md

 - Watch for file changes
 - Bower for vendor scripts
 - Angular 1.5 using component syntax ready for upgrading to angular 2 when they become a bit more stable
-- http-server to serve the system
+- grunt-connect to serve html
 - Lightbox

 ## MMP Features